Convex-Dev/convex.cljc/README.md

     convex.cvm/as-clojure)
 ```

-This pattern of forking and getting some value translated in Clojure data is so common that there are 2 namespaces providing shotcuts:
+This pattern of forking and getting some value translated to Clojure data is so common that there are 2 namespaces providing shotcuts, depending on whether the user
+is dealing with forms expressed as Clojure data or as text:

 ```clojure
 (= 4